awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-aws-config.md

 You can use AWS Config to record configuration changes for Dedicated Hosts, and instances that are launched, stopped, or terminated on them\.
 You can then use the information captured by AWS Config as a data source for license reporting\.

 AWS Config records configuration information for Dedicated Hosts and instances individually and pairs this information through relationships\.
-There are three reporting conditions\.
+There are three reporting conditions:
 + **AWS Config recording status**—When **On**, AWS Config is recording one or more AWS resource types, which can include Dedicated Hosts and Dedicated Instances\.
 To capture the information required for license reporting, verify that hosts and instances are being recorded with the following fields\.
 + **Host recording status**—When **Enabled**, the configuration information for Dedicated Hosts is recorded\.
 + **Instance recording status**—When **Enabled**, the configuration information for Dedicated Instances is recorded\.